maniospas/pySynthesis/README.md

 ```

 ## Exposing Internal Steps
-To expose how synthesis works, add the `--show-known` option to display imported code blocks
+To expose how synthesis works, add the `--show-known` option.
+To display imported code blocks
 add the `--verbose` option to show intermediate steps.
 To avoid renaming intermediate variables
 and thus keep compatible variable names between the two options, use `--explain` instead of the
 second one.
 For example: